zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 The current trend is an extension to earlier abstraction shifts in software engineering.

-As the industry moved from machine code to higher-level languages, frameworks, managed runtimes, cloud platforms, and code generators, the value of manually producing low-level mechanics declined, while the value of system understanding increased.
+As the industry moved from machine code to higher-level languages, frameworks, managed runtimes, cloud platforms, and code generators, the value of manually producing lower-level mechanics declined, while the value of system understanding increased.

 LLMs extend this pattern by compressing boilerplate and first-pass implementation even further.
 But they differ from earlier abstraction layers in one major way: they are less deterministic.
 A compiler, framework, or traditional code generator transforms known inputs into *predictable* outputs; LLMs and agentic systems infer intent, fill gaps, invent structure, choose libraries, make assumptions, and produce *plausible* artifacts that may or may not reflect the real operating constraints.

 That matters because production environments are usually built around deterministic expectations: fixed interfaces, repeatable deployments, stable data contracts, known permissions, predictable failure modes, auditable changes, and recoverable states.

 Generated code can be made reliable, but only after review, testing, constraint, and integration.
-To some extent, this can actually be assisted with further LLM prompts, but this requires clear developer intent.
+To some extent, this can actually be assisted with further LLM prompts, but this requires clear developer *intent*.
 Until then, AI-generated code is a proposal, not a system.

 The risk becomes even sharper when the LLM or agent remains inside the runtime, because the system is now probabilistic in operation.
 That requires bounded actions, logging, human review, fallbacks, evaluations, and clear operating limits.